IBM-Bluemix-Docs/visual-recognition/faqs-vr-plans.md

 # FAQs about {{site.data.keyword.visualrecognitionshort}} plans
 {: #vr-plans-faqs}

+{{site.data.keyword.visualrecognitionfull}} is discontinued.
+Existing instances are supported until 1 December 2021, but as of 7 January 2021, you can't create instances.
+Any instance that is provisioned on 1 December 2021 will be deleted.
+{: deprecated}

 FAQs for {{site.data.keyword.visualrecognitionshort}} plans might include questions about plan features or pricing.
 To find all FAQs for {{site.data.keyword.cloud}}, see our [FAQ library](/docs/faqs).
 {: shortdesc}